-The Tulane Parenting Education Program (T-PEP) provides intensive intervention for maltreated children, birth to age 17 years, and their caregivers in Jefferson, Orleans, and other parishes in Southeast Louisiana.
+The Tulane Comprehensive Assessment and Treatment Team (T-CATT) provides intensive intervention for maltreated children, birth to age 17 years, and their caregivers in Jefferson, Orleans, and other parishes in Southeast Louisiana.
 The team works collaboratively with a variety of systems to provide assessment and treatment for this high-risk population.
 All referrals to the team come from the Department of Children and Family Services (DCFS, the state Child Protection Agency) and involve cases of suspected or validated abuse and neglect of children.
 Children who are referred for T-PEP services may remain in their homes.
 For these families, intervention is provided to assist in preserving the placement with biological parents.
-Alternatively, when safety issues are of significant concern, DCFS places children in foster homes while the biological parents address the impediments to their safe, effective parenting.
-T-PEP is located at 1340 Poydras Street, near the New Orleans Superdome, about one-half mile from Tulane University Medical Center.
+Alternatively, when safety issues are of significant concern, DCFS places children in non-family foster homes or with relative caregivers while the biological parents address the impediments to their safe, effective parenting.
+T-CATT is located at 1340 Poydras Street, near the

+New Orleans Superdome, about one-half mile from Tulane University Medical Center.

-The Tulane Parenting Education Program is staffed by a multidisciplinary group of faculty and trainees from Tulane University School of Medicine, including child psychiatrists, clinical and developmental psychologists, clinical social workers, pediatricians, parent educators, and paraprofessionals, all of whom have knowledge of infant and child development and developmental psychopathology.
-There is a weekly clinical case conference, which includes the entire T-PEP team and, at times, Department of Children and Family Services case workers and supervisors, Bureau of General Counsel attorneys, and senior administrators.
+The Tulane Comprehensive Assessment and Treatment Team is staffed by a multidisciplinary group of faculty and trainees from Tulane University School of Medicine, including child psychiatrists, clinical and developmental psychologists, clinical social workers, pediatricians, parent educators, and paraprofessionals, all of whom have knowledge of infant and child development and developmental psychopathology.
+There is a weekly clinical case conference, which includes the entire T-CATT team and, at times, DCFS caseworkers and supervisors, Bureau of General Counsel attorneys, and DCFS senior administrators.
 Clinicians present a case to the group, sometimes including video excerpts selected for the illustration of individual, dyadic, and family characteristics.
-This conference is used to develop specific recommendations about what will be required to intervene in a culturally responsive manner with a child and their biological and/or foster parents.
+This conference is used to develop specific recommendations about what will be required to intervene in a culturally responsive manner with a child and his or her biological and/or foster parents.
+Clinical decision-making skills are modeled at the weekly case conference.
+Interns are also exposed to the forensic process and, on very rare occasions, may have the opportunity to testify in Juvenile Court.
 All children are referred due to prior maltreatment and many display a range of behavioral, social-emotional, psychiatric, and relationship-based difficulties.
 In the last year, for example, the traumatic effects demonstrated by the infants and young children referred for services ranged from clinical diagnoses of Post-Traumatic Stress Disorder and Disinhibited Social Engagement Disorder to a variety of subclinical manifestations, including sleep disturbances, hypervigilance, concentration difficulties, distressing memories, irritable behavior, disturbed social relatedness, toileting difficulties, sexualized behavior, aggressive outbursts, and social withdrawal.
-Regarding ethnicity, the client population is 6% Hispanic/Latinx and 94% non-Hispanic/Latinx.
-Regarding race, the patient base is 42% African-American, 52% Caucasian, 6% Hispanic/Latinx.
+Regarding ethnicity, the population served is 6% Hispanic/Latinx and 94% non-Hispanic/Latino.
+Regarding race, the patient base is 52% Caucasian, 42% African American, and 6% Hispanic/Latinx.
 Approximately 6% speak Spanish primarily.
 Fifty-five percent are female.
 The majority of families are low-income and most parents have low levels of education.

-The T-PEP faculty specializes in assessment and intervention with children under age 6 years and interns receive specialized Infant Mental Health training at this site.
-Interns may treat 1-2 selected cases of children older than 6 years.
-Interns receive weekly individual supervision, in addition to weekly group supervision and consultation with the entire team.
-Hands-on training in the procedures used by the team occurs on a regular basis.
+The T-CATT faculty specializes in assessment and intervention with children under age 6 years and interns receive specialized Infant Mental Health training at this site.
+Interns may treat 1-2 selected cases of children older than age 6 years.
+Interns receive weekly individual supervision, in addition to weekly group consultation with the entire team.
+Hands-on-training in the procedures used by the team occurs on a regular basis.